Sensation Seeking Scale: Adult

-In the late 1950s, Zuckerman and colleagues conducted a study using a sensory deprivation isolation chamber and recorded participants reactions.
-Reactions ranged from anxiety, boredom, hallucinations and cognitive inefficiency.
+In the late 1950s, Zuckerman and colleagues conducted a study using a sensory deprivation isolation chamber and recorded participants' reactions.
+Reactions ranged from anxiety or boredom to hallucinations and cognitive inefficiency.
 A standardized test was sought out to help predict these reactions, but at the time there was no such test.
 They began to construct their own scale and began with the optimal level of stimulation and optimal level of arousal theories as the bases of the scale.
 These two theories can be traced back to Wilhelm Wundt and Sigmund Freud.
 They opt to put items into a forced-choice form to avoid responses that were socially desirable and with that the first sensation seeking scale was formed, SSS General Scale.
 Since then revisions have been made to the original scale.

 The SSS-II General Scale can still be used, but it does not include the four component scales that are largely measured with the more updated versions.
 The 22-item scale was originally developed to have a much more narrow construct validity when it came to predicting sensory deprivation responses.
-Experiments done using this scale showed the possibility of sub factors existing within each item.
+Experiments done using this scale showed the possibility of subfactors existing within each item.
 These factors are later used to form the SSS Form IV.
 The SSS-IV scale has 72 items that are unevenly distributed among the four factors, thrill and adventure seeking, experience seeking, disinhibition, and boredom susceptibility.
 It also includes the SSS-II General Scale.
 Research on drinking, extreme sports and drugs were done using these scales.

-Just like the SSS-IV, the SSS-VI measures the same four subgroup.
+Just like the SSS-IV, the SSS-VI measures the same four subfacets.
 There are a total of 128 items that are divided between experience scales and intentions scales, where each items falls into a 3-point Likert-type scale.
-The newly update form, Form V (SSS-V) of the Sensation Seeking Scale is the most used scale when measuring sensation seeking.
+The current form, Form V (SSS-V) of the Sensation Seeking Scale is the most used scale when measuring sensation seeking.
 This scale is a 40-item self-report that measures all four components.
 It was meant to shorten the test and is estimated to take about 20 minutes to complete.
-Each subgroup is presented with 10 items and the SSS Total score is used to measure sensation seeking as an overall score.
+Each subscales is presented with 10 items and the SSS total score is used to measure sensation seeking as an overall score.